What is a master trust?

 • There is usually no additional cost for this service.

-• As a discretionary trust, it allows the benefits to be paid out speedily, without waiting for probate and with no inheritance tax charge.
+• As a discretionary trust, it allows the benefits to be paid out quickly, without waiting for probate and with no inheritance tax charge.

 • The death in service insurance provider will assist the trustees in dealing with any disputes on your behalf.